 EMT Training in New Jersey with Career Information

-EMT training in New Jersey can be found at Camden County College and Union County College.
 The two main levels of emergency medical technician training are EMT-Basic and EMT-Paramedic.
 Those with basic knowledge can provide first aid to victims while transporting them to appropriate care facilities.
-Paramedics receive advanced training to administer emergency equipment and are qualified to work in more varied venues.
+Paramedics receive advanced training to operate emergency equipment and are qualified to work in more varied venues.
 Paramedic programs typically require that applicants possess EMT-Basic certification.

 Camden County College's EMT Training Programs